Advanced Module 6 HTF Mapping Liquidity Analysis ICT Models Scaling Mastery

 Lesson Objective

 Learn to identify and map the four types of liquidity levels that institutions target for harvesting.
+Understand how to think like a market maker โ€“ anticipating where retail traders place their stops โ€“ so you can position yourself on the right side of the manipulation.

 Liquidity is the currency of institutional trading.
-Professional traders don't just identify support and resistance - they map LIQUIDITY levels where orders cluster, stops accumulate, and moves are born.
+Professional traders don't just identify support and resistance โ€“ they map LIQUIDITY levels where orders cluster, stops accumulate, and moves are born.
+The market is not random; it moves from one liquidity pool to the next, absorbing orders before continuing in the direction of true institutional intent.
+Understanding this dynamic transforms you from a victim of stop hunts into a trader who patiently waits for the liquidity grab to enter.

 The 4 Types of Liquidity Levels